Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 See how GLP-1 programs may support fat loss, metabolic improvement, and broader prevention goals when combined with physician-guided oversight.

-Muscle, Bone & Structural Aging
+Muscle, Bone, and Structural Aging

-Bone Density and Osteoporosis Prevention in Longevity Medicine
+Bone Density and Longevity Medicine

 Understand why bone density matters for fracture prevention, mobility, and long-term independence as part of healthy aging.